Thank you for interest in The Children’s Workshop School! We have classes in 3K through 5th grade.

 Frequently!
 Teachers are in constant communication with families, which includes notes home in backpacks as well as teacher-to-adult communication via our closed school network on Bloomz.
 During a typical school year, teachers send out a newsletter on a monthly basis.
 They also share pictures from field trips and more frequent updates on Bloomz.
 You can read more about Bloomz here.

-During a typical (non-COVID) year, adults from our families are invited into the building regularly.
+Adults from our families are invited into the building regularly.
 Each Friday morning families may attend our all-school Community Meeting.
 Classes usually have a writing/curriculum celebration and all families are encouraged to attend.
 Adults are also invited to chaperone field trips as well as join library time to read to their child’s class.

 As a public school we are required to follow the state testing guidelines, however we do not teach to the test and instead we incorporate the skills and contents into our daily work.